kn8a/react-cc-payment-form/README.md

  - Light/Dark modes
  - Card flips on CVV entry
  - Animated digits
- - Card tilts with glare on mounse movement
+ - Card tilts with glare on mouse movement
  - Card logo and background change with type
  - Order summary accordion
  - Easy to customize and add card faces and logos